Thessaloniki-DevOps-Meetup/thessaloniki-devops-meetup.github.io/DESIGN.md

 ## Design Principles

-1. **Markdown-driven:** All content lives in markdown/yaml files.
+1. **Markdown-driven:** All content lives in markdown/JSON files.
 No hardcoded content.
 2. **Blank slate:** No placeholder or fake content.
 Empty state until real content is added.
 3. **Minimal:** Clean, technical aesthetic.
 No unnecessary decoration.
 4. **Portable:** Pure static output, deployable anywhere.
+5. **Single-page:** All content on one page with anchor navigation and smooth scrolling.
+6. **Terminal aesthetic:** YAML-like syntax highlighting for navigation, monospace font.

 ## Event Numbering Convention